Desmodus draculae: Taxonomy and etymology

 The first Desmodus draculae fossil was located in Cueva del Guácharo in Venezuela in 1965 by Omar J. Linares, which he noted in 1968 as a possible Pleistocene species of Desmodus.
 (Note: Una forma de Desmodus posiblemente del Pleistocene … mayor que todas las conocidas … una nuevaespecie." — Linares 1968:138–139.)

 A formal and accepted description of the species was published in 1988, designating the collection by Linares, a skull and post-cranial material, as the type specimen.

 The authors assigned the specific epithet draculae, noting "the largest known chiropteran vampire commemorates Count Dracula, the greatest human vampire of folklore", and placed the novel species with the genus Desmodus.

 Desmodus draculae has been occasionally called the giant vampire bat in reference to its greater relative size.

 Description

 It is the largest-known vampire bat to have ever lived.
 The length of its skull is 31.2 mm, and its humerus length was approximately 51 mm, as compared to the extant common vampire bat at 32.4-42.4 mm.
 Its skull was long and narrow, and its face had an upturned snout.

 Based on its skull dimensions, it may have had a wingspan of approximately 50 cm and a body mass of 60 g.
 The proportions are equivalent to a smaller megabat or larger microbat of modern chiropteran fauna.

 Its braincase was 14.5-14.8 mm wide and 13.4-14.8 mm high.

 Biology

-Some researchers believe that D. draculae would have preyed on megafauna, while others believe that they would have preyed on Caviomorpha.
+Some researchers believe that D. draculae would have preyed on megafauna, while others believe that they would have preyed on rodents belonging to the family Caviomorpha.
 Other potential prey items that would have been available to D. draculae include plains viscacha, deer, and camelids.